WHY MUSIC MATTERS

 Joy Galliford, Ph.D., is the Executive Director of FSFM, as well as the Director of Development and an Instructor for South Florida Music.
-She received the prestigious 2010 Florida College Music Educator of the Year Award from the Florida Music Educators Association; is recognized for her research and presentations specializing the area of early childhood at the national, state, and local levels; and is a nominee for the 2019 Children’s Trust David Lawrence Jr. Champion for Children Award, 2021 Global Teacher Award and has been named the 2021 Exceptional Woman in the Non-Profit Sector Honoree for the Women’s Chamber of Commerce of Miami-Dade, and recently celebrated on CBS Miami Proud.
+She received the prestigious 2010 Florida College Music Educator of the Year Award from the Florida Music Educators Association; is recognized for her research and presentations specializing the area of early childhood at the national, state, and local levels.
+Currently, Dr. Joy is a nominee for the 2021 Children’s Trust David Lawrence Jr. Champion for Children Award, 2021 Global Teacher Award and has been named the 2021 Exceptional Woman in the Non-Profit Sector Honoree for the Women’s Chamber of Commerce of Miami-Dade, and recently celebrated on CBS Miami Proud.

-“Dr. Joy,” as the children call her, has been a private, public and college music educator for over thirty-five years.
+“Dr. Joy,” as the children call her, has been a private, public and college music educator for over thirty-six years.
 She holds certifications in the Early Childhood Music and Movement Association, Musikgarten Curriculum, National Guild of Piano Teachers as well as a Florida Child Care and Education Program Director Credential and Florida Professional Educator’s Certificate for Music K-12.
 Galliford is also a songwriter and the co-author of Experience the Music, a literacy-based curriculum using music activities that engage children in singing, focused listening, movement and the playing of rhythm instruments.